-It is estimated that over 300,000 women (mostly all in developing countries) die annually in childbirth - many from preventable infections.
+It is estimated that over 300,000 women (mostly in developing countries) die annually in childbirth - many from preventable infections.

-Infection (such as sepsis) acquired during or directly after childbirth, is one of the leading (third most likely) causes of newborn and maternal death.
+Infection, such as sepsis, acquired during or directly after childbirth, is one of the leading causes of newborn and maternal death.